 Walking A Rural Soul

-Some experiences are only possible on foot
+Some experiences are only possible on foot.
+Walking as a way of understanding the Basque landscape.

 This section is an invitation to read the land at walking pace.
 To enter landscapes shaped not for spectacle, but for living—patiently worked, grazed and tended over generations to form a balanced, self-sufficient rural ecosystem.